 How does a Learners Meetup work?

-It’s a 2-hour event, in three parts: two talks, a break, and a Learn’n’Tell session.
+It’s a 2-hour event, in three parts: two talks, a break, and either a Learn’n’Tell session or a Mini Barcamp.

 - a white board and a writing utensil.
 It doesn’t need to be a real board; a big paper sheet will do the trick.
 Attendees are invited to write on it, asking for or offering help with a project, or to propose a skill exchange (no money involved, please).
 This is a great way to start a conversation.